BDFH-2024/BDFH/README.md

 (b) Matchmakereft output: MatchingResult.dat .

-(c) Matchete implementation in 2HDM: Sec.
+(c) 2HDM implementation in Matchete: Sec.
 3 of allmatching.nb .

 (d) Sec.
 1 and Sec.
 2 of allmatching.nb contain details of translation from unphysical to physical parameters.